Restor-Foundation/tcd/docs/prediction.md

 ## Analysing huge images

 With smaller images - say a single drone flight - you can take advantage of processing in the pipeline for visualising results.
 However, for very large images (e.g. city scale or above) you are likely to run into RAM limitations.
-We recommend that you process very large segmentation maps in dedicated GIS software.
+We recommend that you process very large segmentation and instance maps in dedicated GIS software.

+Using default settings, the pipeline will save results automatically as fully geo-referenced objects.
+Semantic segmentation masks are stored as GeoTIFFs and instance segmentation results (instances) are stored in a shapefile.

 ## Pipeline outputs